 Locked and Unlocked Phones

-What Is an Unlocked Phone?
+What Is a Locked vs Unlocked Phone?

 Benefits of Unlocked Phones

-Unlocked phones can offer you freedom concerning carriers, plans and choice of models that you wouldn’t get with a locked phone.
+Having your phone unlocked can give you freedom when it comes to switching carriers, giving options of both plans and choice of models that you would not get with a locked phone.

 What Is a Locked Phone?